ondrae/WeVoteBase/README.md

 Click on the "Import Tools" link, and import all data under Step 1.
 Transfer data to the We Vote tables under Step 2.

 Now go back to the root http://localhost:8000/ and click on the "My Ballot" link.
 You should be taken to a San Francisco ballot.

+### Coding Standards

+Please use descriptive full word variable names.

+* In the lifecycle of most projects, fixing bugs and maintaining current features end up taking 50%+ of total engineering time.
+* Our goal is to create a code base that is easy to understand, making fixing bugs and maintaining current features as painless as possible.
+We will have many engineers working with this code, and we want to be welcoming to engineers who are new to the project.
+* Short variable names can often create confusion, where a new engineer needs to spend time figuring out what a short variable name actually means.
+(Ex/ “per” or “p” instead of “person”.)
+For this project please use descriptive full word variable names.
+* Fellow engineers should be able to zoom around the code and not get stopped with riddles created by short names.